Riesenflugzeug

 The transmission of power from the centrally mounted engines to the remote, most often wing-mounted propellers proved troublesome in practice, and most operational examples of Riesenflugzeug-class aircraft were of the second type, as with the all-direct-drive Zeppelin-Staaken R.VI.

 The Idflieg (Inspektion der Fliegertruppen (Inspection of the Air Force), the German Army department responsible for military aviation), assigned the letter R to this type of aircraft, which would then be followed by a period and a Roman numeral type number.
 Seaplanes were denoted by adding a lowercase "s" after the "R" in the designation.

-The Riesenflugzeuge were the largest aircraft of World War I. In comparison, the largest equivalent Allied aircraft were the Sikorsky Ilya Muromets with a span of 29.8 m, the Caproni Ca.4 with a span of 29.9 m, the one-off Felixstowe Fury flying boat with a span of 37.5 m and the Handley Page V/1500 with a span of 38.41 m.
+The Riesenflugzeuge were the largest airplane of World War I. In comparison, the largest equivalent Allied airplane were the Sikorsky Ilya Muromets with a span of 29.8 m, the Caproni Ca.4 with a span of 29.9 m, the one-off Felixstowe Fury flying boat with a span of 37.5 m and the Handley Page V/1500 with a span of 38.41 m.
 The Riesenflugzeuge that bombed London during the First World War were larger than any of the German bombers in use during the Second World War.
 The largest built, the Siemens-Schuckert R.VIII of 1918, had a wingspan of 48.0 m.
-It was not until sixteen years later that an aircraft with a larger wingspan, the Soviet Tupolev Maksim Gorky eight-engined monoplane, was built with a 63.0 m wingspan.
+It was not until sixteen years later that an airplane with a larger wingspan, the Soviet Tupolev Maksim Gorky eight-engined monoplane, was built with a 63.0 m wingspan.

 The Riesenflugzeuge were operational from 1915 to 1919 and most of them were built as "one-off" aircraft.